 Reasons to Get an AC Check Up

-hnical name for it is “Dirty Sock Syndrome.”
 Your air conditioner can sit for months without use.
-In your cooling system, dust and dirt build up from the summer before, and those dust and dirt particles collect and lead to mold and mildew, which is the source of the smell.
+In your cooling system, dust and dirt build up from the summer before, and those dust and dirt particles collect and lead to mold and mildew, which could result in a foul smell coming from your system.
 The mold, mildew, and bacteria often or found on or near the AC filter, coils, and ductwork.
 The only way to rid the system of this odor is clean it, clean it thoroughly.
 You have some serious AC repair and maintenance ahead of you:

 When is the last time your air conditioner’s filter was changed?
 The filter gathers dust and dirt from the air that can accelerate mildew growth when exposed to moisture.
 Last summer’s filter has been collecting odors for months.
 If you haven’t changed your system’s filter since last summer your whole home may be getting dirty air blown back into it.